Decred-Bulls/dcronchain/README.md

 Try to reach baceknd API at `http://0.0.0.0:3000/api/users/`

-## Typescript in Vue components

-### components/User.vue

-This is a `Vue.extend({})` syntax and in my opinion provides a bit better Typescript safety-net.

-It also comes from the well-known Options API.

-### components/User2.vue

-This is a class-based component with annotations and native getter class methods.

-However, the big limitation is that when declaring a class variable for mutating state (OptionAPI `data() { ... }`), you always have to initialize it with some value.
-You cannot leave it uninitialized and also you can't assign `undefined` as initialization value, because it will NOT be reactive (Vue will not work as expected).

-Also, if you want to initialize your state based on props, you have to use the `data() { ... }` function anyway.

-## How Typescript is compiled and how app is served in production

-To understand how things work in production, we have to look at two components of the app:

-- NuxtJS part
-- ExpressJS backend API

 ### NuxtJS

 NuxtJS is compiled into `.nuxt/dist/` directory which contains `client/` and `server/` directory.